| |

 Create Spooky Window Silhouettes With Cardboard

-Grab some of the cardboard from your recycling bin, cut out Halloween shapes, and hang them in your window.
+Grab some of the cardboard boxes from your recycling bin.
+I bet you have plenty as online holiday shopping creeps onto your calendar.
+Cut out Halloween shapes, and hang them on your window.
 Add a white drape behind the shapes to create perfectly festive silhouettes in your windows at night.

 I saw Erin of My Green Closet share this idea on Instagram recently and thought it was such a fun and simple way to put your recycling bin to work to decorate for Halloween (and still be able to recycle or compost the cardboard after you’re done using it.)